GHeinzelmann/GHOAT.py/README.md

 ### Analysis

 Once all of the simulations are concluded, it is time to process the output files and obtain the binding free energies.
 Here a few parameters concerning the analysis can be set in the input file, such as using TI or MBAR [9] for decoupling/recoupling, number of blocks for block data analysis, and the Gaussian weights if TI is used for the SDR step.
-Inside the main folder type:
+Inside the ./GHOAT/ folder type:

 python GHOAT.py -i input-dd.in -s analysis